 - 1 camera per person

-- Printable list of geometric terms, 1 per person (check out our geometry worksheets for ideas)
+- List of geometric terms, 1 per person (check out our geometry worksheets for ideas)

 What You Do:

 - Sit down with the list of geometric terms and make sure that everyone understands each one.
 If a term needs clarification, there are many online math dictionaries that can provide definitions and pictures.

 - Take your cameras on an outing.
 Each person will look for real-world examples of geometry, and take a picture that captures each term.
 For example, a traffic pylon could represent a “cone,” a tall building a “prism,” or a railroad tracks “parallel lines.”

 - When you're finished with your scavenger hunt, download the pictures onto the computer, or develop them at a store.

 - Show your pictures to one another.
 Each player gets a point for one of his terms when the group agrees that his or her picture clearly demonstrates its meaning.